 Today’s cookies are a hybrid of two of the most popular cookies here on JtB: Everybody’s After School Cookies and Dad’s Very Best Chocolate Chip Cookies.
 These are admittedly more of an after school cookie so the invitation (and it’s a good one) is to keep a batch of frozen cookie dough balls in the freezer to bake off every afternoon as your soul calls for.
 You don’t have to be in school to need an after school cookie.
 For these Oatmeal Apple Cookies we’re keeping the browned butter, of course.
-We’re adding dried apples and swapping butterscotch chips for dark chocolate.
+We’re adding dried apples instead of raisins and swapping butterscotch chips for dark chocolate.
 Not a bad idea in the bunch.
+These cookies will vary in textures – crisp and chewy perfection!

 Welcome to the coziest season.

-Here’s what you’ll need for these Oatmeal Apple Cookies:
+Here’s what you’ll need for these special Oatmeal Cookies with apples:

 • Both browned butter and softened butter